 Justice concerns: unfairly shared burdens

-We believe the above demonstrate the potential benefits of diagnostic ultrasonography / POCUS and its natural fit for medical care in the realities of rural India.
+We believe the above demonstrate the potential benefits of POCUS and its natural fit for medical care in the realities of rural India.
 While never extensively studied, it is our contention that the unintended side effects of the PCPNDT and its regulation most heavily burden rural areas.
 India’s rural poor already suffer from multiple other substantial burdens including large barriers to accessing care (70) and (if and when care is accessed) a high risk of financial ruin (71).

-In rural areas, many health centers have few if any physicians and they almost certainly will not have a consultant radiologist.
-Similarly, the time and expense that must be invested in the government mandated, six-month ultrasonography training course renders that option a non-starter for many rural obstetricians.
+In rural areas, many health centers have few (if any) physicians and they almost certainly will not have a consultant radiologist.
+Similarly, the time and expense that must be invested in the government mandated, six-month ultrasonography training course renders that option a non-starter for many rural obstetrician gynecologists.
 This means that many rural health clinics and hospitals cannot legally keep an ultrasound machine.
+It would be remarkable to find an ultrasound machine in our region of rural Chhattisgarh in a primary health center (PHC) and even many community health centers (CHC).
+We suspect the same to be true in other regions of rural India.
 While some rural practitioners will make do with the physical exam or a locally available X-ray, many rural patients will be referred for an ultrasound, CT or MRI at a distant urban facility.
-Even under the best of circumstances where the patient can find, pay for and perform the test, specialized expertise is needed to interpret CT and MRI pictures and can lead to delays in diagnosis.
+Even under the best of circumstances where the patient can find, pay for and perform the test, specialized expertise is needed to interpret CT and MRI images and can lead to delays in diagnosis.
 Delays in diagnosis are particularly burdensome in rural settings as patient follow up is often difficult because of structural barriers such as transportation and migrant labor.
 The realities of regulating and enforcing the PCPNDT function almost as a “poverty tax” where the poorest are made to shoulder a disproportionately large proportion of the unintended consequences of the PCPNDT.
-We have a clear justice issue on our hands when it is not difficult to imagine circumstances where a rural Indian patient can be provided with actionable information about his or her condition with an ultrasound and be saved time, travel, money, radiation exposure (in the case of CT) and delay, yet such care is being denied by limiting access to a simple diagnostic tool.
+We have a clear ethical and justice issue on our hands when a rural Indian patient can be provided with actionable information about his or her condition with an ultrasound and be saved time, travel, money, radiation exposure (in the case of CT) and delay, yet such care is being denied by limiting access to a simple diagnostic tool.

 Possible solutions

-Several workable solutions exist and would like to propose two: a modification of the existing six-month ultrasonography training course, and encouraging collaborative relationships between radiologists and rural health centers.
+Several workable solutions exist and we would like to propose two: a modification of the existing six-month ultrasonography training course, and encouraging collaborative relationships between radiologists and rural health centers.